chipslays/collectable/README.md

 ---

 > [!NOTE]
 > Native PHP array functions are a mess — `array_map`, `array_filter`, `usort`, `array_walk` all have inconsistent argument order, most of them don't chain, and processing nested data means writing loops inside loops.
-Laravel's Collection solves this elegantly, but drags the entire framework with it.
 Collection is a standalone, zero-dependency package that works in any PHP project.

 ---

 ## Features

 - **Dot-notation & wildcards.**
-  - Access, write, filter, and remove deeply nested data with paths like `users.*.emails.*.address` — no more chaining `foreach` or unpacking nested arrays by hand.
-Wildcards work across `get`, `set`, `remove`, and most other methods, and you can key results by any field with `*[id]` syntax.
+  - Access, write, filter, and remove deeply nested data with paths like `users.*.emails.*.address` or  `users.*[id].emails.*.address` — no more chaining `foreach` or unpacking nested arrays by hand.
+Wildcards work across `get`, `set`, `remove`, and most other methods, and you can key results by any field with `*[field]` syntax.
 - **100+ methods, one fluent interface.**
   - Filtering (`where`, `whereIn`, `whereBetween`, `whereContains`, `whereMatches`), transformation (`map`, `evolve`, `mapPath`, `flatMap`, `scan`), aggregates (`sum`, `avg`, `median`, `standardDeviation`, `percentage`), multi-column sorting, pagination, set operations (`diff`, `intersect`, `zip`, `crossJoin`, `symmetricDiff`) — everything chains, everything returns a collection.
 - **Contracts for every concern.**